ducandu/MaRLEnE/README.md

 ### What is MaRLEnE?
-MaRLEnE is a UE4 plugin that allows game developers and machine learning (ML) engineers to work hand in hand by connecting a highly parallelized ML pipeline (e.g. backed by TensorForce) with any UE4 game and use that game as a reinforcement learning environment.
+MaRLEnE is a UE4 extension that allows game developers and reinforcement learning (RL) engineers to work hand in hand by connecting a highly parallelized RL pipeline (e.g. backed by TensorForce) with any UE4 game and use that game as an RL environment.
-Our goal is to create smarter NPCs using state-of-the-art reinforcement learning (RL) methods and ML models.
+Our goal is to create smarter NPCs using state-of-the-art deep learning (DL) methods and models.

-The Plugin is supported by TensorForce, a powerful RL library interface allowing algorithms to reset the game environment (the "Env"), and then step through it (tick by tick), thereby executing different actions (called action- and axis-mappings in UE4) at different time steps.
+The Plugin is supported by TensorForce, a powerful RL library, allowing algorithms to reset the game environment (the "Env"), and then step through it (tick by tick), thereby executing different actions (called action- and axis-mappings in UE4) at different time steps.